techflow21/AtmManagementSystem/README.md

 ## Customer functions
 If you log in as a customer (using your Account number and ATM Pin), you will have access to the following functions:
+-- View account details: allows you to your account details.
 -- Deposit: allows you to add cash to your account.
 -- Withdraw: allows you to withdraw cash from your account.
 -- Transfer: allows you to transfer cash to another customer's account.
 -- Check balance: displays your current account balance.
+-- Print Account Statement: allows you to see the your persona accounyt statement.

 ## Contributing
 If you want to contribute to the ATM Management System, you can do so by forking the repository, making your changes, and submitting a pull request.
 Please make sure to follow the existing code style and conventions, and include tests for your changes.